francisashley/shard-docs/README.md

   */
   hideBuiltWithShardDocs={true}
   /**
-   * Data is fed in through the content prop.
-Scroll down for an explanation of the schema.
+   * Use react routers BrowserRouter instead of HashRouter (default) for routing..
    * @string "hash"|"browser"
    * @default "hash"
   */
-  routerType="hash"
+  routerType="browser"
   /**
-   * Use react routers BrowserRouter instead of HashRouter (default) for routing..
+   * Data is fed in through the content prop.
+Scroll down for an explanation of the schema.
    * @boolean
    * @default false
   */